cloudCoder512/Project-holder/README.md

 <h2>🌍 Hosting</h2>
 <p>
-This website is deployed using <strong>GitHub Pages</strong>, which provides free and reliable hosting for static websites.
+This website is deployed using <strong>GitHub Pages</strong>, which provides free and reliable hosting for static and Dynamic websites.
 </p>

 <h2>🔮 Future Improvements</h2>